Sean Friedman

 Masculinities, Gender Dynamics, Identity

 Culturally, many changes have produced new possibilities and ways of being, along with uncertainties, confused expectations, and sometimes harshly punishing and unforgiving contexts.
 While some constrictive double binds have been challenged, others have emerged in new and unacknowledged ways.I take a special interest in helping to acknowledge, voice, and facilitate self-acceptance and understanding, as well as communication — in identity, relationship, sexuality, and subjectivity.
-I see value in both traditional and new constructed ways of being and take a non-prescriptive approach to these developments and challenges.
+I see value in both traditional and newly constructed ways of being and take a non-prescriptive approach to these developments and challenges.

 Frequently Asked Questions